Nobox/finalizer-server/docs/sow.md

 - Run `npm install`
 - Compress and make the `.tar` file from the `node_modules` folder.
 - Remove the `node_modules` folder.
-- Dispatch a signal to the client that the build is ready.
+- Dispatch a signal to the client that the build is ready?

 ** For now, we won't be using `git` to clone the project, we just might send a `POST` request from the client with the contents of the `package.json`?